TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

   an error (such as connection timed out).

-* In *non-blocking mode*, operations fail (with an error that is unfortunately system-dependent) if they cannot be completed immediately: functions from the :mod:`select` can be used to know when and whether a socket is available for reading or writing.
+* In *non-blocking mode*, operations fail (with an error that is unfortunately system-dependent) if they cannot be completed immediately: functions kutoka the :mod:`select` can be used to know when and whether a socket is available for reading or writing.